risc0/risc0/website/api/recursion.md

 ## Recursion Programs

 The Recursion Circuit supports a number of programs, including `lift()`, `join()`, `resolve()`, and `identity_p254()`.
-Instead, users should access recursion via the [Prover].

-To aid in conceptual understanding, we offer the following explanations of the recursion programs:
+These are using internally to the [Prover] implementations to produce [SuccinctReceipt] and [Groth16Receipt].

-1. The `lift()` program verifies a STARK proof from the RISC-V Prover, using the Recursion Prover.
+1. The `lift` program verifies a STARK proof from the RISC-V Prover, using the Recursion Prover.
 This recursion proof has a single constant-time verification procedure, with respect to the original segment length, and is then used as the input to all other recursion programs (e.g. join, resolve, and identity_p254).

-1. The `join()` program verifies two proofs from the Recursion Prover, using the Recursion Prover.
-By repeated application of `join()`, any number of receipts for execution spans within the same session can be compressed into a single receipt for the entire session.
+1. The `join` program verifies two proofs from the Recursion Prover, using the Recursion Prover.
+By repeated application of `join`, any number of receipts for execution spans within the same session can be compressed into a single receipt for the entire session.

-1. The `identity_p254()` program verifies a proof from the Recursion Prover using the Poseidon254 hash function.
+1. The `identity_p254` program verifies a proof from the Recursion Prover using the Recursion Prover with the Poseidon254 hash function.
 The identity_p254 program is used as the last step in the prover pipeline before running the Groth16 prover.

 ## STARK-to-SNARK Wrapping